Republic of Artsakh: 2007 Azerbaijan's PKK claim

 Armenian, Artsakh fundamental positions (c.
-2007–10)
+2007–2010)

 Armenia did not recognise Azerbaijani claims to Nagorno-Karabakh and believed the territory should have self-determination.
-Both the Armenian and Artsakhi governments emphasized that the independence of Artsakh was declared around the time the Soviet Union dissolved and its members became independent.
+Both the Armenian and Artsakhi governments emphasised that the independence of Artsakh was declared around the time the Soviet Union dissolved and its members became independent.
 The Armenian government insisted that the government of Artsakh be part of any discussions on the region's future, and rejected ceding occupied territory or allowing refugees to return before talks on the region's status.

 In 2009, the president of the Nagorno-Karabakh Republic Bako Sahakyan declared that "Artsakh will never be a part of Azerbaijan.
 Artsakh security should never be an article of commerce either.
 As to other issues, we are ready to discuss them with Azerbaijan".
 In 2010 president of Republic of Armenia Serzh Sargsyan in his speech in the Chatham House of the British Royal Institute of International Affairs declared that "Karabakh was never a part of independent Azerbaijan: it was annexed to Azerbaijan by a decision of the Soviet Union party body.
 The people of Karabakh never put up with this decision, and upon the first opportunity, seceded from the Soviet Union fully in line with the laws of the Soviet Union and the applicable international law".